Nick Ahmed Player Props: Diamondbacks vs. Rockies

 Nick Ahmed At The Plate

-- Ahmed has three doubles and a home run while batting .280.
+- Ahmed is hitting .269 with three doubles and a home run.

-- He has hit a home run in one of 16 games, and in 2% of his plate appearances.
+- He has gone deep in one of 17 games, and in 1.9% of his plate appearances.

-- Ahmed has driven in a run in six games this season (37.5%), including two games with multiple runs batted in.
+- In six games this season (35.3%), Ahmed has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of 16 games so far this year.
+- He has scored in five games this season (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.